 Ketamine has a rapid onset of action of 1-1.5 minutes and duration of action of 30-60 minutes (2,3).
-Ketamine is highly lipid soluble and therefore crosses the blood brain barrier to exert its central nervous system (CNS) effects.
-Ketamine undergoes extensive first pass metabolism and has poor absorption orally; therefore, intravenous dosing is most likely the optimal mode of administration.
+Ketamine is highly lipid soluble and crosses the blood brain barrier to exert its central nervous system (CNS) effects.
+Ketamine undergoes extensive first pass metabolism and has poor absorption orally; therefore, intravenous dosing is the optimal mode of administration.
+However, there is evidence for using orally administered ketamine as adjunct analgesia for burn dressing changes, as the major metabolite (norketamine) is thought to exert similar effects as the parent compound (15).

 When utilized for analgesia, ketamine is administered at doses lower than when used as an anesthetic agent.
-Compared to anesthetic doses, sub-dissociative dosing (<1 mg/kg IV bolus dose and <0.5 mg/kg/hr IV continuous infusion) of ketamine is advantageous due to the lower risk of side effects.
+Compared to anesthetic doses, sub-dissociative dosing of ketamine (<1 mg/kg IV bolus dose and <0.5 mg/kg/hr IV continuous infusion) is advantageous due to the lower risk of side effects.
 Adverse effects include neurologic (psychotomimetic effects), cardiovascular (hypertension and tachyarrhythmias), and respiratory (hypersalivation and laryngospasm).
 Although rare, cystitis has also been reported.
 The most notable of these are the psychotomimetic effects which include delirium, delusions, bad dreams, and hallucinations.
-These side effects can be mitigated with concomitant use of benzodiazepines, with midazolam being the most common.
+These side effects can be mitigated with concomitant use of benzodiazepines, with midazolam being the most commonly utilized agent.
 Psychotomimetic effects are dose-dependent; therefore, the risk of development is higher with increased doses.
-Psychotomimetic effects occur in 7-8% of patients given sub-dissociative doses compared to 3.6-5% in placebo patients (1).
-Cardiac adverse effects including hypertension and tachyarrhythmias result from ketamine's action on alpha and beta-receptors.
+Psychotomimetic (1).
+Cardiac adverse effects including hypertension and tachyarrhythmias result from ketamine's action on alpha and betareceptors.
 These effects are often transient, do not require treatment, and are most often associated with anesthetic doses (1).
 Ketamine can also cause increases in secretions leading to hypersalivation, although this has not been reported at sub-anesthetic doses.
 Hypersalivation can be treated with an antisecretory agent such as glycopyrrolate or scopolamine.